-The Club leases property, plant and equipment under non-cancellable operating leases contracted for but not recognised in the financial report with 1-20 year terms, typically with an option to renew the leases after they expire.
-Of the non-cancellable operating leases at 31 October 2017, \$18,585,046 (2016: \$19,909,167) relates to The Brook on Sneydes, the Club's Point Cook gaming venue which has been taken out over a 20 year lease term.
+The Club leases property, plant and equipment under non-cancellable operating leases contracted for but not recognised in the financial report with 1-20 year terms, typically with an option to renew the leases after expiry.
+Of the non-cancellable operating leases at 31 October 2018, \$17,221,199 (2017: \$18,585,046) relates to The Brook Point Cook gaming venue which has been taken out over a 20 year lease term.